Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Theoretical Background

-We first crop the $\Delta g$ time series data, and detect the time of occurrence of the loudest glitch signals.
-We also mark the $\Delta g$ segments where no glitches are present, with the aim of using them as benchmarks for the PSD levels of the $\Delta g$.
-Then, we proceed and apply the Hyperbolic likelihood filter (derived directly from Eq.~\ref{eq:genhyp}) on the $\tilde{\Delta g}$ data directly in the frequency domain, leaving the $\alpha$, $\beta$ and $\delta$ parameters free to be estimated.
-In order to avoid getting trapped in local maxima on the posterior surface, we have used MCMC methods~\cite{eryn}.
 We plot the results in the bottom panel of Figure~\ref{fig:lpf}, where the histograms of the distribution of the noise data points are plotted.
 The distribution of the $\Delta g$ noise for the particular segment that contains the loud glitch is represented in red color.
-For the sake of comparison, we have also chosen a neighboring in time segment, where no data outliers are present (blue data).
-The hyperbolic density which is computed at the estimated $\alpha$, $\beta$, and $\delta$ is shown with the dotted line, while the theoretical Gaussian is represented with the dashed line.
-As expected, the heavier-tailed generalized hyperbolic distribution is better representing the data at the tails of their distribution (which is also found to be symmetric, since $\beta$ is estimated to be consistent with zero within the errors).
+For the sake of comparison, we have also chosen a neighboring-in-time segment, where no data outliers are present (blue data).
+The hyperbolic density which is computed at the estimated $\alpha$, $\beta$, and $\delta$ is shown with the dotted line, while the theoretical Gaussian distribution is represented with the dashed line. { The heavy-tailed hyperbolic distribution, Eq. (\ref{eq:hyp_general}), indeed manages to correctly capture the tails of the distribution in the case where a loud glitch exists in the data, whereas the Gaussian distribution is suitable only for the segment where no large glitch was detected.
+We note that, due to the nearly symmetric distribution of the data, the parameter $\beta$ was inferred to be very close to zero and a symmetric hyperbolic likelihood would still be a good choice.}

 These first results are very encouraging, thus we can now proceed and apply this framework to more complicated investigations.
 Such cases, as already discussed, are situations of having to search for signals in noisy data, where it is crucial to be able to correctly model the statistical properties of the residuals and the underlying noise.
-In the following sections, we will apply the methodology we applied in these simple examples in more realistic applications drawn from challenges in Gravitational Wave data analysis.
+In the following Sections, we will apply the {hyperbolic likelihood function} in more realistic applications drawn from challenges in Gravitational Wave data analysis.

+{In this first study, we are going to focus on symmetric hyperbolic distributions (i.e. with $\beta = 0$) for two main reasons.
+Firstly, we have found that in the simple applications presented in this work, the symmetric Hyperbolic distribution is more than sufficient, and secondly, because it is lighter in terms of computational requirements.
+Indeed, for a measurement of $n$ data points, the number of Bessel function calculations is reduced to one, instead of $n+1$ for the case of asymmetry, where $\beta \neq 0$.}